-For projects that achieve a density of 1.5 floor-area ratio (FAR), and are physically accessible (full ADA compliance), extensive or intensive vegetated roofs can be used toward the minimum 25% vegetation requirement, and qualifying roof-based physically accessible paving areas can be used toward credit compliance.
+For projects that achieve a density of 1.5 floor-area ratio (FAR), and are physically accessible, extensive or intensive vegetated roofs can be used toward the minimum 25% vegetation requirement, and qualifying roof-based physically accessible paving areas can be used toward credit compliance.
 An example is shown in Figure 2.
 Approval by SCA is required.